 - Running 10 km in about 80 minutes now at age 70!: I have run as an amateur for more than thirty years and will never stop if I can help it!
 I switch to "auto-pilot" when I run and get quite remarkable relief from my CIDP symptoms both during and afterwards.
 My CIDP has slowed my pace especially due to a breathing issue that can develop both as a result of a jerk or sudden movement and speed.
 I run at least twice a week and three times if I can always keeping the same pace from start to finish.
 Sometimes I do a fast 6 km walk too between runs especially in the days immediately following a IG infusion.

 - Alternate stand-sit Position for desk work: I have customized my work desk so that I can stand or sit while working.
 My computer can move to the required height and everything can adjust to multiple positions allowing me to change position frequently.
 Although the pain is still there, frequent re-positioning definitely helps.

-- Exercise Intolerance: There is some talk of exercise intolerance with CIDP - well of course there are difficulties for me but I count myself lucky compared to some others with CIDP who are paralysed.
-Exercise does temporarily cause stiffness and also for me is very tiring nowadays if not exhausting.
+- Exercise Intolerance: There is some talk of exercise intolerance with CIDP.
+CIDP is for me inherently linked with exercise intolerance and it is true that keeping very still helps with pain and perhaps cramping.
+However, I believe this is short term and definitely short sighted as the overall benefit of exercise is absolutely definite for me.
+There are difficulties for me but I count myself lucky compared to some others with CIDP who are paralyzed.
+Exercise does temporarily cause stiffness and very tiring nowadays if not exhausting.
 BUT again for me this is absolutely not an excuse for not doing the exercise and there is no doubt in my mind that my exercise (indeed any movement) is essential to the good management of my CIDP!

 My IVIG Infusions for CIDP: After four years of IVIG infusions I have found out by trial and error the approach that works best for me.